"Price and Prejudice"Pricing is your product’s most important statement. Michael Hurwich - Managing Partner SPMG

 „Pricing & Valeur Client‟ (on Viadeo) and Strategic Pricing Management Group are

-conference on the theme "Price and Prejudice" in Paris on March 26th 2012.
+organising a conference on the theme "Price and Prejudice" in Paris on March 26th 2012.

 The Conference "Price & Prejudice" aims to focus on the organizational prejudices that prevent